dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 In all of these cases, the general solution strategy is the same.
 Although we hope that most Dafny users will not need to know much about the way Dafny's verification goals are constructed, or the way the SMT solver works, there are a few high-level concepts that can be very helpful in getting verification to succeed.

 The most fundamental of these is that the solver works best when it has exactly the information it needs available to arrive at a particular conclusion.
 If key facts are missing, verification will certainly fail.
-If too many irrelevant facts are available in the scope of a particular goal, the solver can get lost pursuing fruitless chains of reasoning, leading to Dafny being unable prove the goal, timing out, or exhibiting an unpredictable combination of verification success, timeout, and failure to prove the goal.
+If too many irrelevant facts are available in the scope of a particular goal, the solver can get lost pursuing fruitless chains of reasoning, leading to Dafny being unable prove the goal, timing out, or exhibiting an combination of verification success, timeout, and failure to prove the goal as small changes occur.

 The second key concept is that certain types of facts are more difficult to reason about.
 Isolating the reasoning about such facts to small portions of your program, and providing extra detail to help the prover when reasoning about those isolated instances, can help in these cases.
 A later section describes some of the more difficult types of reasoning and provides some techniques for dealing with each.

 Overall, this document provides a conceptual framework and examples of a number of concrete techniques for making verification in Dafny more likely to succeed, and to predictably succeed over time as the program and the Dafny implementation evolve.
 Fortunately, most of these techniques are closely connected to good software engineering principles such as abstraction and information hiding, and are therefore likely to make it easier for you to fully understand your program, and why it's correct, as well.

-At a high level, understanding how to optimize proofs requires understanding a few things:
+At a high level, understanding how to optimize verification requires understanding a few things:

-* what Dafny is attempting to prove, and what information is available in constructing a particular proof;
+* what Dafny is attempting to prove, and what information is available in constructing a particular verification goal;
 * which individual goals in the verification of a definition are difficult;
-* what general types of proof tend to be difficult;
+* what general types of verification tend to be difficult;
-* how to provide additional hints to expand the information available in a specific proof; and
+* how to provide additional hints to expand the information available in a specific goal; and
-* how hide information to restrict the information available in a specific proof.
+* how hide information to restrict the information available in a specific goal.

 # The facts Dafny deals with